History of the Nigerian Youth Movement (NYM)

 The membership of the party was open to all citizens of Nigeria, especially those residing in Lagos.
-NYM dismissed some of their members due to some political reasons, but were later accepted back into the party with the idea of Nnamdi Azikiwe who promoted the spirit of Pan-Africanism among the members of NYM.
+NYM dismissed some of their members due to some political reasons but they were later accepted back into the party through the intervention of Nnamdi Azikiwe who promoted the spirit of Pan-Africanism among NYM members.

-The aims of the Nigerian Youth Movement was to work towards the unity of Nigeria, and also to gain self-rule or independence for the nation.
-In 1938, NYM won the three seats in Lagos by defeating NNDP of Herbert Macaulay in the elections for the Lagos Town Council.
-NYM strongly oppose the system of indirect rule with support from traditional rulers.
+The aims of the Nigerian Youth Movement were to work towards the unity of Nigeria and to gain self-rule or independence for the nation.
+In 1938, NYM won the three seats in Lagos by defeating NNDP in the elections for the Lagos Town Council.
+NYM strongly opposed the system of indirect rule with support from traditional rulers.

 In a charter published by the party in 1938, a paragraph said: “We are opposed to the term “Indirect Rule” literally as well as in principle.
 Honest trusteeship implies direct British Rule with a view to ultimate self-government.”